 After piano studies with Violeta Hemsy de Gainza and Maestro Aldo Antognazzi in his hometown he moved in 1992 to Vienna, where he received a bachelor’s degree in piano performance (Klavier-Konzertfach) at the Konservatorium der Stadt Wien (today's Konservatorium Wien University) under the guidance of Professor Julika Behar and an instrumental music pedagogy (Instrumental- Gesangspädagogik) degree from the Hochschule für Musik und darstellende Kunst in Wien (today's University of Music and Performings Arts Vienna).
 He obtained both degrees with honors.
 Moreover, he attended master classes and chamber music seminars given by the pianists Oleg Maisenberg, Márta Gulyás and the Altenberg Trio.

-Since his first solo recital at the age of twelve, his numerous performances include concerts in Argentina (Salón Dorado del Teatro Colón, Teatro El Globo, Teatro Municipal 1.° de Mayo de Santa Fe, Centro Cultural Ciudad de Buenos Aires, etc.), Austria (RadioKulturhaus, Lisztzentrum Raiding, Bösendorfer Saal, Altes Rathaus, Yamaha Concert Hall, Gesellschaft für Musiktheater, etc.), Spain and Germany.
+Since his first solo recital at the age of twelve, his numerous performances include concerts in Argentina (Salón Dorado del Teatro Colón, Teatro El Globo, Teatro Municipal 1.° de Mayo de Santa Fe, Centro Cultural Ciudad de Buenos Aires, etc.), Austria (RadioKulturhaus, Lisztzentrum Raiding, Bösendorfer Saal, Altes Rathaus, Yamaha Concert Hall, Gesellschaft für Musiktheater, etc.), Spain, Portugal and Germany.

 While still a student, he received several grants from prestigious institutions in Argentina and Austria: Fundación Antorchas (Buenos Aires), Österreichisches Bundesministerium für Wissenschaft, Forschung und Kunst and Hochschule für Musik und darstellende Kunst in Wien (Vienna) as well as the Chary-Förderpreis of the Piano Department at the Konservatorium der Stadt Wien.